5ifar/Business_Insights_360/README.md

 ## About the Dataset:

 ### Data Sources:
-The dataset contains 11 tables in total, namely -
+The dataset contains 11 tables in total, namely:
+- From gdb041 MySQL Server:
   - dim_customer: 209 records | 5 columns
   - dim_market: 27 records | 3 columns
   - dim_product: 397 records | 6 columns
   - fact_forecast_monthly: 1,885,941 records | 4 columns
-- dim_freight_cost: 135 records | 4 columns
-- dim_manufacturing_cost: 1,197 records | 3 columns
-- dim_market_share: 737 records | 6 columns
-- dim_ns_gm_target: 321 records | 5 columns
-- dim_operational_expense: 113 records | 4 columns
-- dim_post_invoice_deductions: 2,063,076 records | 5 columns
   - fact_sales_monthly: 1,885,941 records | 4 columns
+- From gdb041 MySQL Server:
+  - freight_cost: 135 records | 4 columns
+  - manufacturing_cost: 1,197 records | 3 columns
+  - post_invoice_deductions: 2,063,076 records | 5 columns
+- Excel Files:
+  - market_share: 737 records | 6 columns
+  - operational_expense: 113 records | 4 columns
+  - ns_gm_target: 321 records | 5 columns

 ## Data Integrity:
 ROCCC Evaluation:
 - Reliability: MED - The raw dataset is created and updated by Codebasics.
 It has total 9 files.
 All of them were utilized in the analysis.
 - Originality: HIGH - First party provider (Codebasics)
 - Comprehensiveness: HIGH - Total 11 Files with a total of around 5.8 Million records were provided.
 Dataset contains multiple dimension parameters for Customers & Products as well as comprehensive sales transaction data.
-- Current: LOW - Dataset was updated upto FY 2022 i.e almost 2 years old.
+- Current: MED - Dataset was updated upto FY 2022 i.e almost 2 years old.
 So its not very relevant.
 Any trends observed and insights gained need to be comprehended as a general (not FY-specific) trend.
-- Citation: LOW - No official citation/reference available.
+- Citation: HIGH - Official citation/reference available.

 ---